-Consequently the HIPAA organizational requirements state that “a covered entity must adopt reasonable and appropriate policies and procedures to comply with the provisions of the Security Rule”, and the reason behind this requirement is to make sure that an organization´s efforts in implementing a secure messaging solution is not undermined by their employees not knowing when and how to securely communicate ePHI.
+Consequently, the HIPAA organizational requirements state that “a covered entity must adopt reasonable and appropriate policies and procedures to comply with the provisions of the Security Rule.”
+The reason behind this requirement is to ensure that a hospital’s efforts implementing a secure messaging solution are not undermined by their employees who may not be clear on when and how to securely communicate PHI and other protected information.

-Hospital policies for texting patient information should also be reviewed at appropriate intervals, and adjusted as necessary to account for technological advances, changes in working practices and new legislation – indeed a recent update to the HIPAA Organizational Requirements included the instruction “a covered entity must periodically review and update its documentation in response to environmental or organizational changes that affect the security of ePHI”.
+Hospital policies for texting patient information should also be reviewed at appropriate intervals – every three months perhaps –– and adjusted as necessary through a formal, cross-departmental governance program to account for technological advances, changes in working practices and new legislation.

 For those healthcare organizations that have or are considering adding text-based clinical communication to their stable of communication tools, it is critical to search only for offerings whose baseline capabilities meet HIPAA compliance while gaining many other benefits.
 For example, such text capabilities and services can extend beyond serving as a cross-facility platform that enables healthcare organizations—acute care hospitals, urgent care clinics, dialysis centers, physician groups, and others—to communicate within a single solution and in compliance with HIPAA.